The Royal Palace Amsterdam on Dam square

 Click here to read about my favorite waterfront terraces in Amsterdam.

 About the author: Laura Danielle is a co-founder of Comedy Walks: stand-up comedy shows with the city as a stage, or, if you like, city tours with a professional stand-up comedian as a guide.
-We currently run Comedy Walks in Amsterdam and Washington DC.
+We currently run Comedy Walks in Amsterdam, Washington DC, Berlin and Utrecht.
 By far the most fun way to explore a city!
 All information in the blog posts is based on personal experiences and commission free (“I rather drink coffee with inspiring entrepreneurs than compete with them for 20 cents commission for our customers’ coffee” – Laura Danielle).